10x-Growth/Ecommerce-SEO-Checklist/README.md

 ---

 <a id="6-expert-help"></a>
-## 6. About Meetanshi & Expert Help
+## 6. About 10x Griwth & Expert Help

 ### Need Expert Help Scaling Your Online Store?
 Looking to boost your ecommerce store's organic search traffic, fix complex technical issues, or optimize your platform?
 Visit [10xGrowth Agency](https://10xgrowth.agency/) for professional ecommerce SEO, platform optimization, and custom extension development services.